Provat-14/Blood_Pressure_Tracker/README.md

 ## How to run
 - you must be need php supported server .
-- then clone project in root  folder
-`db.sql` file insert in database and collect database details. then edit php files with your database details.
+- then clone project in root  folder `blood_pressure.sql` file insert in database and collect database details. then edit php files with your database details.